mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 Worse, the more dependencies you have, the slower the load time becomes.
 Nix has to maintain [a separate instance of `nixpkgs`](https://zimbatm.com/notes/1000-instances-of-nixpkgs) for each dependency, so every new dev tool I want available means I have to pay a penalty in directory load time.

+Unfortunately, I haven't found a workaround for this issue.

 ## I don't have a good solution for Nix in CI

 Since I'm doing all this work to create an independent, reproducible development environment for my project, I naturally want to reuse this environment when I run my code in continuous integration (CI).
 Unfortunately, I haven't found a practical way of integrating Nix into my CI workflows.

 The problem with Nix in CI is that Nix has to do a lot of work up front to create its own environment.
 On my local development systems, Nix takes 60-180 seconds to initialize its environment for the first time, usually downloading multiple gigs of data from package servers.

 The slow initialization is annoying but tolerable on my local system because the initialization only has to happen once.
-On CI, it's a bigger problem because it means that simple CI steps that used to run in 10 seconds now ballon to 2 minutes of initializing Nix plus 10 seconds of doing the thing I care about.
+On CI, it's a bigger problem because it means that simple CI steps that used to run in 10 seconds now balloon to 2 minutes of initializing Nix plus 10 seconds of doing the thing I care about.

 I tried using [Cachix](https://www.cachix.org/), a Nix-specific cloud cache.
-It [maybe helped](https://github.com/cachix/cachix/issues/579#issuecomment-1737809187), but I never found a way to reduce the initial load time below 90 seconds.
+It [maybe helped](https://github.com/cachix/cachix/issues/579#issuecomment-1737809187), but I never found a way to reduce the initial load time below 90 seconds per CI step.

 There are a few CI solutions built specifically around Nix ([Garnix](https://garnix.io/), [Hercules](https://hercules-ci.com/), and [smithy](https://smithy.build/)), but I haven't tried them.
 I'm hoping to use Nix in the CircleCI environment I already know well rather than have to learn a whole new CI system.

 ## My dream feature: Nix manages language-specific dependencies

-One thing that Nix _seems_ capable of doing, but I haven't figured out how, is managing language-specific dependencies.
+One thing that Nix _seems_ capable of doing but I haven't figured out how, is managing language-specific dependencies.

 For example, if I use Nix to create a Python 3 project with a list of pip dependencies in a `requirements.txt` file, I'd love for Nix to say, "Hey, your `requirements.txt` changed!
 I'll update your environment to match."
 Ditto for Node.js and my `package.json` file.
 But so far, I don't see a way to make Nix monitor files like that.